How to Start Up a Small Café

 - Offer your customers multiple options for payment to make their experience faster.

-- POS will allow invoicing and stock control easier.
+- POS will allow invoicing and stock control to be easier.

-At Displaysense, we offer a range of materials that can help make setting up your cafe that little bit easier.
-Make sure you check out our selection of display cabinets, storing and shelving, tabletop chalkboards and sign and menu holders to provide the full experience for your customers.
+At Displaysense, we offer a range of materials that can help make setting up your café that little bit easier.
+Make sure you check out our selection of display cabinets, tabletop chalkboards and sign and menu holders to provide the full experience for your customers.